yunfei-teng/LSGD/readme.md

 One dilemma for distributed training is to deal with running mean and running variance of [batch normalization](https://arxiv.org/abs/1502.03167).
 Based on our knowledge, there is no perfect solution to synchronize running mean and running variance especially for asynchronous communication so far.
 Usually, when synchronizing we can ignore running mean and running variance so that each model (worker) keeps their own statistics.
 In our implementation, we average both running mean and running variance of all workers for every commumication period (As a side note, for PyTorch 1.0 version, synchronizing the empty tensors will cause an error, so make sure to comment out the parts of synchronizing the buffers).

 #### Feedback
-The codes were developed when PyTorch first officially released its distributed training library (I believe it was roughly PyTorch 1.0 version).
-Since no refernce was available to me and I had to develope everything from scrath, there might be potential issues in the codes I haven't discovered yet due to the limitation of my knowledge.
+The codes were developed when PyTorch first officially released its distributed training library.
+There might be potential issues in the codes I haven't discovered yet due to the limitation of my knowledge.
 Feedbacks and questions are welcome!